 - This helped them in employment generation across the world.

-- Due to these people in one country are able to enjoy the goods and services of other nations.
+- People in one country are able to enjoy goods and services of other nations.

-- This helped them in improving the standard of living.
+- This helps them in improving the standard of living.

 |Currency||Only one currency is involved.||There is involvement of more than one currency.|

 Advantages and Disadvantages of Licensing and Franchising

 - Under this system, a licensor/franchisor invests their own money in setting up their business

 - There is no cost of investing the funds abroad.